barakman/solidity-math-utils/README.md

 Output:
 - Solve the equation x * (s / t) ^ x = (t / r) * (q / p)
-- Return x / (1 + x) as the weight of the primary reserve token
+- Return x / (x + 1) as the weight of the primary reserve token
-- Return 1 / (1 + x) as the weight of the secondary reserve token
+- Return 1 / (x + 1) as the weight of the secondary reserve token

 A detailed reasoning of this method can be found [here](readme/DynamicCurve.pdf).